jdevuyst/dependable-data-structures/README.md

 ## PhysicistsQueue

-`PhysicistsQueue` is an efficient functional queue data struture.
-It consist of a 'front list' `f` and a 'reverse list' `r` where the logical list is `f ++ reverse r`.
+`PhysicistsQueue` is a functional queue data struture.
+It consist of a 'front list' `f` and a 'reverse list' `r` that together represent the logical list `f ++ reverse r`.
+Moreover, for reasons of efficiency, it is an invariant that `r` is never larger than `f`.

-Using dependent types we can guarantee that
+Available operations: `snoc`, `head`, `tail`

+We have proofs for the following properties:

 - The reverse list is never larger than the front list
-- `snoc` returns a queue that contains one more element than the input queue
+- `snoc` returns a queue that contains one element more than the input queue
-- `tail` removes one element
+- `tail` shifts all elements by one position (and drops the head of the queue)

-Available operations: `snoc`, `head`, `tail`